Fzzy2j/R2Ronin/BUILD.md

 # Build Instructions
 The following steps will allow you to compile your own RoninLauncher executable from the code in this repository.
-If you still have questions, you may ask in the [Discord Server](https://discord.gg/Ronin)
+If you still have questions, you may ask in the [Discord Server](https://discord.gg/P3JKjfx4uZ)

-*This guide assumes you have already installed Ronin as shown in [this page](https://r2Ronin.gitbook.io/r2Ronin-wiki/installing-Ronin/basic-setup)*

 ### Steps
 1. **Download the code** from the [R2Ronin/RoninLauncher](https://github.com/R2Ronin/RoninLauncher) repo